vmtk/scala-lang/tutorials/SurfaceForMeshing.md

 Press the `space bar` to proceed with clipping.

 Press `i` again if you want to clip another piece, or `q` if you want to quit.

-The second option is to use [Paraview](http://www.paraview.org/).
-The procedure is not dramatically different from what you do with vmtksurfaceclipper, but the interface is surely friendlier.

 The third option is to clip endcaps automatically.
 No 3D interaction involved.
 Endcap clipping can be performed using `vmtkendpointextractor`, which needs centerlines to be computed beforehand with `vmtkcenterlines`.
 Let's set up the corresponding pype